williamgilpin/chaotic_ecosystem/README.md

 The main Mathematica notebook `chaotic_ecosystem_code.nb` contains sections necessary to regenerate each result and figure in the manuscript "A phase transition induces chaos in a predator-prey ecosystem with a dynamic fitness landscape"

-If using any of these results or code, please cite:
+If using any of these results or code, please cite [our paper about this system](https://doi.org/10.1371/journal.pcbi.1005644):

 	William Gilpin and Marcus W. Feldman.
 "A phase transition induces chaos in a predator-prey ecosystem with a dynamic fitness landscape" PLOS Computational Biology, 2017.